Diptee-Ch/miRNA_workflow_DC/README.md

 ## 5_Differential_analysis.R
 Differential analysis using DESeq2 (modifed form William Poehlman)

->This work is part of Diptee Chaulagain's PhD dissertation done in Frugoli Lab, Department of Genetics and Biochemistry, Clemson University.
+>The workflow was optimized by Diptee Chaulagain and script written by Dewan Chaulagain.
+This work is part of Diptee Chaulagain's PhD dissertation done in Frugoli Lab, Department of Genetics and Biochemistry, Clemson University.